-Madagascan Pochard is one of our targets on this trip.
-Our "Remote North" Madagascar tour is good for serious listers who may have already done the basics of Madagascar: the standard Madagascar trips that most birding companies do allow one to see perhaps 80 percent of the endemics given almost a month (including extensions), but visits to more remote sites is needed to "get" the others.
-The main such site is visited on this trip, allowing birders to connect with some of the rarest, most range-restricted, and endangered species on the planet.
-These include Madagascan Pochard, Madagascan Serpent Eagle, Slender-billed Flufftail, and Red Owl.
-Not only is the birding spectacular, but so too is the scenery and the variety in the fauna and flora that one picks up along the way.
-The trip, however, is quite strenuous and the camping fairly basic.
-But the birds available soon make one forget about the lack of common luxuries.
-But it is better to join our standard tours if you want proper accommodation and want to see a great deal of what Madagascar has to offer - this trip is for those who want to get closer to "cleaning up".
+The Critically Endangered Madagascar Pochard is one of our targets on this trip.
 We also offer trips to other remote sites within the massive island of Madagascar to search for Tsingy Wood Rail (at Bekopaka) and for Sakalava Rail (at Lake Kinkony).
-Please contact us for details.
-This tour can be combined with our Birding Tour Comoros and Mayotte.
+Please contact us for details This tour can be combined with our Birding Tour Comoros and Mayotte.

 Itinerary (10 days/9 nights) Day 1.
-Arrival in Antananarivo (Tana) You will arrive at Ivato International Airport, serving Antananarivo (usually abbreviated to Tana), the capital of Madagascar, and transferred to your hotel close to the airport.
-We might already see some common birds such as Red Fody and Madagascan Wagtail.
+Arrival in Antananariyo (Tana) You will arrive at Ivato International Airport, serving Antananarivo (usually abbreviated to Tana), the capital of Madagascar, and transfer to your hotel close to the airport.
+We might already see some common birds such as Red Fody and Madagascar Wagtail around the hotel grounds.
 Overnight: Relais des Plateaux Hotel, Antananarivo Day 2.
 Lake Tsarasoatra (time-permitting), flight to Mahajanga Today we will fly to the town of Mahajanga (Majunga) in the northwest of Madagascar on the Betsiboka Delta.
 If time allows before our flight departs, we will make an early visit to Lake Tsarasoatra.
 This small lake near Tana is a Ramsar Site and plays a pivotal role for 14 threatened waterbird species and subspecies that are endemic to Madagascar.
-Here we hope to get acquainted (or more likely re-acquainted, since many of the folks joining this remote Madagascar trip will already have visited Madagascar before and are now only seeking "off the beaten track" species) with many of Madagascar's more common birds, along with Malagasy Pond Heron, which we usually find in very small numbers amid the heronry consisting mainly, though, of Squacco Heron.
-After arrival in Mahajanga a stroll along the beach adjacent to our hotel might yield a number of shorebirds.
-Overnight: Sunny Hotel, Mahajanga Day 3.
-Transfer to Bealanana
+Here we hope to get acquainted (or more likely re-acquainted, since many of the folks joining this remote Madagascar trip will already have visited Madagascar before and are now only seeking "off the beaten track" species) with many of Madagascar's more common birds, such as White-throated Rail and Humblot's Heron, along with Malagasy Pond Heron, which we usually find in very small numbers amid the heronry consisting mainly, of Squacco Heron.